matthewleong0/Predictive-Modeling-Exercises/README.md

 Grayson handled problem 2's visualizations and did the clustering in problem 4 which was on unsupervised modeling methods.
 He wrote the part of problem 4's analysis regarding the clustering.

-Paridhi did all of problem 3's coding and analysis which involved bootstrapping.
+Paridhi did all of problem 3's coding and analysis which involved bootstrapping and modeling a portfolio.

 Matthew was the "project manager" and problems 1 which involved visual story telling and 5 which involved unstructured text data code and analysis.
 He delegated the split in contribution in order to finish the exercises within a 4 day time frame.
 He also finished wrote the analysis based on Chirag's outline for problem 6.
 Matthew interpreted the partial components for problem 5 and 6.
 Lastly, he also helped Grayson with his coding issues.